PostHog/posthog.com/contents/blog/the-posthog-array-1-13-0.md

 * The experiments tab in the navigation didn't have a highlight.
 [Now it does](https://github.com/PostHog/posthog/pull/1298).
 That was weird.
 * We [moved most of the analytics logic](https://github.com/PostHog/posthog/pull/1280) into a `queries` folder.
 This means it's in one place and in the future will make a ClickHouse integration way easier.

-## Favorite issue
+## Favorite Issue

 ### [Database candidate testing](https://github.com/PostHog/posthog/issues/1341)

 We have had a lot of demand for very high volume deployments.
 We ran a ton of tests.
 Results to follow!

-## Weekly round up
+## Weekly Round Up

 - [What noise does a hedgehog make?](https://www.youtube.com/watch?v=5sgw-achKVM)
 - [Lynx deodorant now offers 'Africa and Marmite'](https://twitter.com/aaronnstuart/status/1272927611031879680)

-## PostHog news
+## PostHog News

 We're testing out more scalable databases as we've had several teams start using us with 600+ events/second.
 We are going to build on ClickHouse for our Enterprise version.

-On the team side, we welcomed Yakko as a technical writer and developer - you'll see his work in our docs, which are getting a serious overhaul.
-Paolo has also joined as our first growth engineer.
+On the team side, we welcomed Yakko as a Technical Writer and Ceveloper - you'll see his work in our Docs, which are getting a serious overhaul.
+Paolo has also joined as our first Growth Engineer.
 We'll release a blog post explaining what he's up to!

 Lottie, our legendary designer, is moving to Senegal from Guildford in the UK.
 She'll start packing soon as she leaves this weekend.